-- A. Deputies will only activate the BWCS for legitimate law enforcement purposes. - B. Deputies will notify individuals that they are being recorded as soon as practical, unless it is unsafe, impractical, or impossible to do so - C. Members wearing a BWC will activate the device as soon as possible unless it is unsafe, impractical, or impossible. - D. The BWCS must be activated during all law enforcement related encounters and activities such as, but not limited to, the following: - 1.
-Enforcement or investigative activity (e.g., traffic stops, searches, pursuits, arrests, field interviews, stop and frisk situations, etc.). - 2.
+- A. Deputies will only activate the BWCS for legitimate law enforcement purposes. - B. Deputies will notify individuals that they are being recorded as soon as practical, unless it is unsafe, impractical, or impossible to do so - C. Members wearing a BWC will activate the device as soon as possible (unless it is unsafe, impractical, or impossible) when their vehicle's emergency equipment is activated.
+In cases when the vehicle's emergency equipment has not been activated such as due to a cold response, the BWC must be activated at least prior to the deputy's arrival on the scene of any call for service, incident, traffic stop, etc. (The testing of a vehicle's emergency equipment or other ceremonial activation does not constitute a reason for activation of the BWC.) - D. The BWCS must be activated during all law enforcement related encounters and activities such as, but not limited to, the following:

+- 1. At the initiation of a call for service or when involved in any activities that are investigative or enforcement in nature. - 2.
 Other activities of a potentially confrontational nature. - 3.
-Whenever uniformed personnel activate the patrol vehicle's emergency equipment. - 4.
-4. Custodial transports.
+Custodial transports.

 - E. Once the BWCS has been activated, deputies will continue to record until the deputy has left the scene and anticipates no further involvement in the event, the event has concluded, or a supervisor has authorized the recording to cease.
 An event will be deemed "concluded" when: - 1.
 All arrests have been made and the detainees have been transported and released from custody; - 2.
-All witnesses and victims have been interviewed: - The continued recording will not serve to obtain additional evidence; and - 4.
+All witnesses and victims have been interviewed; - The continued recording will not serve to obtain additional evidence; and - 4.
 No further law enforcement action is likely to occur. - F. Whenever the BWCS equipment is utilized for a law enforcement related incident/matter, and is deactivated by the deputy prior to the conclusion of the incident/matter, the deputy must record a brief verbal explanation for the deactivation prior to deactivating the recording. - G. There may be instances in which deputies are required to take immediate action which may not allow time to activate their BWCS equipment.
-In these exigent circumstances, the deputy will activate his/her BWCS as soon as it is safe to do so and document the reason for the delayed start in the incident report and/or as part of the recording.
-At no time should a deputy jeopardize his/her own safety or the safety of another in order to activate their BWCS. - H. In situations when community members, witnesses, crime victims or other parties wish to share information related to criminal activity, but refuse to do so while being recorded, deputies will have the discretion to turn off the BWCS during the interview. - I. Supervisory personnel may turn off and remove their BWC when involved in personnel matters or with members of the public if, in their best judgement, the presence of the BWC will inhibit positive communication. - J. The BWCS may be deactivated during conversations with deputies or supervisors during information sharing sessions or when discussing tactics and strategy.
+In these exigent circumstances due to the sudden onset of events out of the deputy's control, the deputy will activate his/her BWCS as soon as it is safe to do so and document the reason for the delayed start in the incident report and/or as part of the recording.
+At no time should a deputy jeopardize his/her own safety or the safety of another in order to activate their BWCS. - H. In situations when community members, witnesses, crime victims or other parties wish to share information related to criminal activity, but refuse to do so while being recorded, deputies will have the discretion to turn off the BWCS during the interview.

-K. Deputies are required to obtain consent prior to a BWCS recording of an interview with a victim of a sex offense if it is not possible to have that interview in a preferred controlled environment.
+- I. Supervisory personnel may turn off and remove their BWC when involved in personnel matters or with members of the public if, in their best judgement, the presence of the BWC will inhibit positive communication.
+The reasoning for the deactivation of the BWC shall be documented. - J. Deputies are required to obtain consent prior to a BWCS recording of an interview with a victim of a sex offense if it is not possible to have that interview in a preferred controlled environment.
 Consent in these cases must be documented and/or recorded on camera.